New England Conservatory of Music

 The New England Conservatory of Music (NEC) is a private music school in Boston, Massachusetts.
-It is the oldest continuously operating independent music conservatory in the United States and among the most prestigious in the world.
 The conservatory is located on Huntington Avenue along the Avenue of the Arts near Boston Symphony Hall, and is home to approximately 750 students pursuing undergraduate and graduate studies, and 1,500 more in its Preparatory School and School of Continuing Education.
 NEC offers bachelor's degrees in instrumental and vocal classical music performance, contemporary musical arts, composition, jazz studies, music history, and music theory, as well as graduate degrees in collaborative piano, conducting, and musicology.
-The conservatory has also partnered with Harvard University and Tufts University to create joint double-degree, five-year programs and provide students access to Boston's premier academic resources.
+The conservatory has also partnered with Harvard University and Tufts University to create joint double-degree, five-year programs.